jonnonz1/nz-statute-book/acts/public/1995/criminal-investigations-bodily-samples-act-1995.md

 (2) Subject to subsections (3) and (4), the Commissioner shall ensure that every bodily sample taken, pursuant to Part 3, on or after the specified date, or at any time within the period of 3 months before the specified date, is retained only for as long as is necessary to enable a DNA profile to be obtained from the sample, and is then destroyed.
 (3) Nothing in subsection (1) or subsection (2) authorises the retention of any bodily sample that is required, by subsection (4) or by section 60, to be destroyed.
 (4) Where—the Commissioner shall ensure that—are destroyed as soon as practicable after the conviction is quashed.
-  (a) a bodily sample is taken pursuant to a databank compulsion notice issued in reliance on a person’s conviction of a relevant offence; and
+  (a) a bodily sample is taken pursuant to a databank compulsion notice issued in reliance on a person’s conviction of an imprisonable offence or offence against any of the provisions listed in Part 3 of the Schedule; and
   (b) that conviction is subsequently quashed,—
   (c) that bodily sample; and
   (d) every record of any analysis of that bodily sample carried out on behalf of any constable; and